clflhq/coinfra-get-started/README.md

 Install the latest Solana release from https://docs.solana.com/cli/install-solana-cli-tools

-Use `solana-test-validator` command in order to run your test validator on your local machine
+Use `solana-test-validator` command in order to run your Solana test validator on your local machine

 ## Usage